 Unless your state has laws specific to emotional support dogs, they’re generally not allowed everywhere a service dog can go.
 Only airlines and housing tend to make exceptions for these support animals.
 As with service dogs, there’s no specific certification or licensing needed to qualify, but general training programs can help prepare a dog for dealing with the public.

 Regardless of which kind of support dog you choose, you need to know your rights regarding your animal companion.
-Understanding the difference between emotional support dog requirements and service dog requirements will help you choose the right type of dog for your situation.
+Understanding the difference between emotional support dog requirements and service dog requirements will help you choose the right type of dog and dog products for your situation.